overington/cv/base.md

 Before commencing my undergraduate study at Queen Mary, I worked as a freelance web developer, where I used my creative background to design and build custom website themes and plugins, gaining experience in PHP, JavaScript, HTML, CSS.
 This lead to working as the lead developer for *Stillnessinyoga*, a dutch yoga and meditation studio, where I built their digital product which has become an industry leading online learning space to accompany their teacher trainings for students to become certified yoga and meditation teachers.

-I built the the online membership e-commerce platform, along with designing the interactive digital teacher training manuals.
+I built the online membership e-commerce platform, along with designing the interactive digital teacher training manuals.
 I integrated a media streaming platform to host secure video content, integrating Amazon S3 buckets.

  <!-- - Being part of a team building an online learning platform with e-comms, on an AWS EC2 instance.
  - WordPress plugin and theme developer - coding in PHP for front end as well as server side tasks. -->